|Learn how to provide affordable housing for all.

 What is affordable housing?

 The U.S. Government defines affordable housing as housing that consumes 30 percent or less of a household's income.
-Using that definition, millions of people in the United States do not have affordable housing; that number is presently growing.
+Using that definition, millions of people in the United States do not have affordable housing; and that number is presently growing.

 Why should affordable housing be a concern?